 Single-faced or Ek Mukhi Rudraksha is considered closest to Lord Shiva.
 When possessed, it is said to bring all kinds of materialistic pleasure and wealth.
 Though, the most commonly worn by all is Pancha Mukhi or five-faced Rudraksha.

 5. The Mala

 Traditionally the beads are strung together on a cotton or a silk thread as a Mala.
 Most commonly the number of beads is 108 plus one.
 The extra bead is the Bindu.
 There must always be a Bindu to the Mala, otherwise, the energy becomes cyclical and people who are sensitive may become dizzy.
 An adult should not wear a Mala with less than 84 beads, plus the Bindu.
 Any number over that is considered fine.

 Rudraksha beads are aesthetically perceived to be most effective if in the practice of Japa Yoga, where, the Beej Mantra is repeated verbally or mentally 108 times a day while keeping count on a strand of Rudraksha beads and at the same time submitting oneself to Lord Shiva’s infinite, all-pervasive presence.

 7. An Umbrella of Energy

 The followers of Shivaism believe that the Rudraksha beads create a cocoon of your own energy.
-For someone who is constantly on the move, Rudraksha is a very good support because it creates a cocoon of your own energy.
+For someone who is constantly on the move, Rudraksha is very good support because it creates a cocoon of your own energy.
 The situation around you may not be conducive to your kind of energy, it will not let you settle down.
-In the ancient times for Sadhus and Sanyasis (sages and preachers), places and situations could trouble them because they were constantly moving.
+In ancient times for Sadhus and Sanyasis (sages and preachers), places and situations could trouble them because they were constantly moving.
 One of the rules for them was never to put their head down in the same place twice.